vichan7/lidar-imu-calib-docker/README.md

 ## Once the GUI runs...
 Details of the calibration process are in the README.md of [APRIL Lab's lidar_IMU_calib](https://github.com/APRIL-ZJU/lidar_IMU_calib), but here some takeaways we got from using it.
-* Follow steps in lidar_IMU_calibration read me
+* Follow steps in lidar_IMU_calib read me
   * Can see in terminal when each step is done running
-* Don’t run multiple steps at the same time, gui will freeze
+* Can’t run multiple steps at the same time
-* Running multiple bags:
+* Running multiple rosbags:
-  * After the first bag runs, quit the gui (control C in terminal) and the next bag will start running
+  * After the first bag runs, quit the GUI (control C in terminal) and the next bag will start running

 -------

 ## Adding New Data
 * When importing new bag files, add them to `ros_ws/li_data_calib`
- * In ros_ws/src/lidar_IMU_calib/calib.sh update/replace the names of the bags
+ * In ros_ws/src/lidar_IMU_calib/calib.sh replace the names of the bags
- * Change the topic names in `calib.sh` and `licalib_gui.launch` to match the format of the bag you want to calib
+ * Change the topic names in `calib.sh` and `licalib_gui.launch` to match the format of the bag you want to use
 * Saved maps can be found in `ros_ws/li_data_calib` under a folder that shares a name with the .bag file